Stylback/home-server/README.md

 ssh alias-remote
 ```

-By deafult our remote connection will time out after a period of inactivity, to keep the connection alive we need to make an adjustment in our config file.
+By default our remote connection will time out after a period of inactivity, to keep the connection alive we need to make an adjustment in our config file.
 On your server, run:

 ```sh
 sudo nano /etc/ssh/sshd_config